 Use certolizumab regularly to get the most benefit.
 Get your prescription refilled before you run out of medicine completely.

-If you need surgery, tell the surgeon ahead of time that you are using certolizumab.
+If you need surgery or medical tests, tell the surgeon or doctor ahead of time that you are using certolizumab.

 Additional Cimzia Information